CUTLER-H2020/Platform-v1/Deployment/Ansible/README.md

 ## Prerequisites

-- Ansible management server (install ansible on Ubuntu machine)
+- management server (install ansible on Ubuntu machine)
 - jmespath installed on Ansible management server (install using apt or other)
 - 11 ubuntu machines (4 for Hadoop cluster, 3 for Kafka cluster, 4 for ES cluster)
 - Add hostname of each machine to Ansible server /etc/hosts file (test ping by hostnames)